miguelvb/lotr_cards_set/README.md

 folder = "The-Hunt-for-Gollum"

 Once this is done, run *cards_to_pdf.py*

+This will generate a pdf file named as the set you are making, that contains the cards for that set.
+A4 format, 9 cards per sheet.

 Use http://hallofbeorn.com/LotR/Products to find the names of the set you want to generate.
 Copy the exact path-name.
 Example: Clicking on the "Lost Realm Expansion" on http://hallofbeorn.com/LotR/Products you are directed to: